Moshaunusual/silicon-savannah/silicon-pay/PHP/Credit-Card-Payments/README.md

 call_back=> "https://your-call-back-url".
 This is the your Call Back url where we shall push a success webhook.

-redirectUrl=> "https://your-sites/thank-you".
-When a customers Complete the payment, We shall redirect them to your redirectUrl.
-This can be a thank you page.
+success_url=> "https://your-sites/thank-you".
+When a customers successfully Completes the payment, We shall reUrl.
+This can be a thank you page.direct them to your redirect

+failure_url=> "https://your-sites/failed.php".
+When the card has not been charged due to a card error or insufficient funds.
+We shall redirect your customers to this Url.
+This can be a failure page.
+The reason shall be appended in the url.

 # Other Parameters.